Revelation: Chapter 11

 7 | The tribulation temple | Revelation 11:1-2 | No |

 The Temple in Heaven, Revelation 11:19: John observes the temple of God, opened in heaven, and he saw the ark of His testament in the temple.
-John also saw lightings, voices, heard thundering, felt an earthquake, and witnessed great hail.
+John also saw lightning, heard thunder, felt an earthquake, and witnessed great hail.

 The Tabernacle of Moses: This was the place for worship during the 40 years of wandering in the wilderness, Exodus 40, and in use until the inauguration of Solomon's Temple.

 Herod's Temple: Restoration of Zerubbabel's temple began in 19 BC under the administration of Herod the Great, Matthew 24:1-2.
-The temple was nearing completion in AD 70, after nearly 90 years of renovation and enlargement, when it was destroyed by the Romans.
+The temple was nearing completion in AD 70, after nearly 90 years of renovation and enlargement, when the Romans destroyed it.
 Since this time, there has been no temple in Jerusalem.

 The Tribulation Temple of Revelation 11:1-2: This temple will be constructed during the Tribulation by the Antichrist.
-It is mentioned in 2Thessalonians 2:4 as the site for the abomination of desolation mentioned by Daniel the prophet, Daniel 9:27, and Jesus, Matthew 24:15.
-This temple will be destroyed with the kingdom of the Antichrist.
+It is mentioned in 2Thessalonians 2:4 as the site for the abomination of desolation, as described by the prophet Daniel 9:27 and Jesus in Matthew 24:15.
+This temple will be destroyed with the kingdom of the Antichrist at the return of the Lord Jesus Christ at the end of the tribulation.

 - A reminder to all of the necessity of the new birth